 Ten years later, the SECURE Youth Task Force was commissioned to develop strategies that would help to increase opportunities for self-sufficiency, employability and the overall quality of life for youth in the City of Birmingham.
 SECURE is an acronym for Support, Encourage, Counsel, Understand, Respect, and Enrich.
 Based on the strategies outlined by the Task Force, DYS developed a comprehensive, four-pronged approach to serving youth.
 In 2019, DYS added a fifth prong that addresses the needs and concerns of the community.

 PRONG II: DYS Advocates Youth Inclusion & Participation.

 PRONG III: DYS Maintains a Network Collaborative Partners.

-PRONG IV: DYS Assists With Monitoring City-Funded Youth Initiatives.
+PRONG V: DYS Assists With Monitoring City-Funded Youth Initiatives.

-Birmingham and its Division of Youth Services achieved national recognition, being honored multiple times as winners of both Playful City USA and the America’s Promise Alliance’s 100 Best Communities for Young People.
+Birmingham and its Division of Youth Services has also achieved national recognition, being honored multiple times as winners of both Playful City USA and the America’s Promise Alliance’s 100 Best Communities for Young People.

 Call Us!
 205-320-0879

 City of Birmingham Mayor’s Office Division of Youth Services